zikula-modules/Legal/Resources/docs/help/en/EU-Compliance.md

 Notice:

-- The current positioning of the notice is based on the Core's ZikulaBootstrapTheme and the positioning MUST be adjusted if a different theme is used (because it is configured to append the `.navbar.fixed-top` element.)
+- The current positioning of the notice is based on the Core's ZikulaDefaultTheme and the positioning MUST be adjusted if a different theme is used (because it is configured to append the `.navbar.fixed-top` element.)
   See below for customizing.